New York Tides

 Great Peconic Bay: South Jamesport

-Hudson Bay: Brooklyn, Coney Island
+Hudson Bay: Coney Island

 Kill Van Kull: Constable Hook